skyscrapers/docker-images/README.md

 The image is build with GitHub actions and pushed to the `ghcr.io/skyscrapers/actions-runner` repository.

+## Atlantis

+This is a Docker image for [Atlantis](https://www.runatlantis.io/).
+We put our layer on top of the official Atlantis image that inludes our tools from our Terragrunt image.

 ## packer g10k

 This is a Docker image containing the following tools: